 - I went through all our household bills and shopped around for better deals, changing providers where necessary

-- Cancelling streaming services was next on the list.
-Nobody needs Sky, Netflix, Amazon Prime, Apple TV and Now TV all at the same time!
-We whittled it down to just two.
+- Canceling streaming services was next on the list.
+Nobody needs Sky, Netflix, Amazon Prime, Apple TV, and Now TV all at the same time!
+We whittled it down to just the two that were included in the best internet and tv bundles that we previously brought, meaning we now pay no additional costs.

 Mortgages are a huge part of your monthly outgoings, but probably the most important.
 Once you have checked all your outgoings, you need to check if you can afford a property.
 From that point onwards, I obsessively trawled though listings on Right Move at least 3 times a day.. and that was the fun part!